 - Give others the benefit of the doubt

-With that said we have the following guidelines established by house leaders and staff.
+With that said we have the following guidelines established by alliance leaders and staff.

 - Turn on your logs